seanseah/seanseah.github.io/_posts/2007-04-22-My-Exam-Culture.md

 ---
 layout: post
 title: My Exam Culture
 description:
 headline:
 categories: personal
 tags:
-  - blogging
+  - reflections
 comments: false
 mathjax: null
 published: true
 ---

 How apt, a day for Sociology and a day to talk about my exam culture with it's own special rituals and routines to get myself in the proper frame of mind for exams.
 I guess, in a way, it calms me down to know that a routine helps establish a certain form of consistency.
 Like I guess, sleep + waking early helps ensure I get to the examination halls on time and well today is a bad example of that, by the time I reach, people were already seated inside!
 My exam cultue is made up of the following quick rules.

 Right, first up, sleep, I need *sleep*.
 Lots.
 I like to make sure I go into an exam well rested.
 I don't believe in last minute studying.
 _Been getting less and less though as the semesters go by._